 3. In Pay:

-Because younger employees often don’t have the practice to advocate for themself, or even truly know what they’re worth, they’re more likely to accept lower wages.
-Older employees may advocate for themselves more or be offered more despite doing the same amount of work.
-Many factors play into this, like work history and training, but the pay gap is often too large to be ignored.
+Because younger employees often don’t have the practice to advocate for themself or even truly know what they’re worth, they’re more likely to accept lower wages.
+The pay gap, often too large to be ignored, may result in older employees advocating for themselves more or being offered more despite doing the same amount of work.
+Many factors, such as work history and training, play into this.

 4. In Firing:

 If a younger employee messes up, or a company has to lay off a selection of employees, they’re far more likely to get rid of a younger employee than an older employee.
-Older employees can cement their place within the company, even if they’ve worked at it for the same amount of time, simply because of a bias towards their age.
+Older employees can cement their place within the company, even if they’ve worked simultaneously, simply because of a bias towards their age.

 Unfortunately, age discrimination hurts everyone.
-The best thing a company can do to avoid it is to train thoroughly, hire with attention given to biases, and pay fairly for the amount of work being completed.
+The best thing a company can do to avoid it is to train thoroughly, hire with attention given to biases, and pay fairly for the work completed.